Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Deandre Ayton included, take on the Denver Nuggets at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Deandre Ayton and the rest of the Phoenix Suns take on the Denver Nuggets in the NBA Playoffs on Friday, at 10:00 PM ET.

-Now let's dig into Ayton's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's look at Ayton's prop bets, and some stats and trends to help you find good wagers.

 Deandre Ayton Prop Bets vs. the Nuggets